Snarp/magnus_archives_transcripts/_posts/2020-08-27-17606-bloopersnormalhumans.md

 #### ALEX NEWELL

 You're a good villain!
-You know, a good villain needs to *make lurve* to the microphone...!
+You know, a good villain needs to *make love* to the microphone...!

 #### [LAUGHTER, OVERLAPPING]